elorzafe/amplify-types/RFC.md

 # RFC: Amplify JS TypeScript Improvements
 Amplify JS is looking to improve our TypeScript support across the library to better serve our customers and provide a more intuitive & idiomatic developer experience.
-To this end we are requesting community feedback on a variety of changes and improvements that will be available to customers in the near future.
+To this end, we are requesting your feedback on a variety of changes and improvements that will be available to you in our next major version release.

 This RFC is broken down into sections covering:
 - Library-wide TypeScript improvements